HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/staging_dam/dam_staging_mismatch.md

 # DAM Staging mismatch

-DAM Staging helps to Sync items between the publisher and subscriber.
-During the sync, if there are any failures, it leads to un-even assets between environments.
-It is difficult to find the differences between the environments by browsing through.
-A new feature is introduced in [Digital Asset Management](../../index.md) (DAM) which allows you to find the difference between the environments and view them in a detailed report.
+DAM Staging helps in syncing items between the publisher and subscriber.
+If there are any failures during the sync, the sync results to uneven assets between environments.
+This makes it difficult to find the differences between environments just by browsing through them.
+A new feature is introduced in [Digital Asset Management](../../index.md) (DAM) which helps you find the difference between the environments and view them in a detailed report.

-## Steps involved to find the DAM Staging mismatch
+## Finding the DAM Staging mismatch

-DX Client commands introduced to trigger the staging mismatch and download the report.
-Following are the steps the user should follow:
+To trigger the staging mismatch and download the report, refer to the following steps:

-- Find the subscriber ID against which the mismatch needs to be checked.
+1. Find the subscriber ID against which the mismatch needs to be checked.
 The existing DX Client command can be used to see the [List of subscribers](dam_subscription_staging.md#get-all-subscribers-details-for-dam-staging).
-- Trigger the action to find the mismatch between the publisher and subscriber using the [Find staging mismatch](#find-staging-mismatch) command.
-The hostname will be the publisher host name and the subscriber ID can be found using the step above.
+2. Trigger the action to find the mismatch between the publisher and subscriber by using the [Find staging mismatch](#find-staging-mismatch) command.
+    - Use the publisher host name as the hostname.
+    - Retrieve the subscriber ID by following Step 1.

-- Once the mismatch is triggered, we can verify the status of the mismatch operation by checking resyncStatus field response (FIND_MISMATCH_START, FIND_MISMATCH_COMPLETED, FIND_MISMATCH_FAILED) by executing the [List of subscribers](dam_subscription_staging.md#get-all-subscribers-details-for-dam-staging) command.
+3. Verify the status of the mismatch operation.
+Check the resyncStatus field response (for example, FIND_MISMATCH_START, FIND_MISMATCH_COMPLETED, FIND_MISMATCH_FAILED) by executing the [List of subscribers](dam_subscription_staging.md#get-all-subscribers-details-for-dam-staging) command.
+4. After the status is changed to FIND_MISMATCH_COMPLETED, [download the report](#download-mismatch-report) using DXClient.

+    !!!note
-- Once the status is changed to FIND_MISMATCH_COMPLETED, we can [Download the report](#download-mismatch-report) via DX Client.
-If the status in not FIND_MISMATCH_COMPLETED, still you will be allowed to download the report.
-But the report will not be accurate.
+      If the status in not FIND_MISMATCH_COMPLETED, you can still download the report but it is not accurate.

-- If the report is not generated due to un-availability of data, it implies that both the publisher and subscriber are in Sync.
-If not, the report should contain the detailed information of mismatches found.
+If the report is not generated due to unavailability of data, it means that both the publisher and subscriber are in sync.
+If they are not in sync, the report should contain the detailed information of mismatches found.

-### Find staging mismatch
+### Commands to trigger staging mismatch

-Use the `manage-dam-staging find-staging-mismatch` command to trigger staging mismatch between the publisher and subscriber
+Use the `manage-dam-staging find-staging-mismatch` command to trigger staging mismatch between the publisher and subscriber.

 -   **Command description**